 If you’re reading this page, you’ve either caught one of my cross-stitch streams recently, or you’ve wandered onto my website and are wondering how crafts are relevant to twitch.tv.
-If you’re interested in buying a cross-stitched piece from me, click here.
+Scroll down for some FAQs.

 “You stream crafts… on Twitch?
 I thought Twitch was just for video games!
 Reported!”